China central bank told by Xi to play bigger role in managing financial risk

 No details were given on the committee and on how the role of the People's Bank of China (PBOC) will be strengthened.

+Regulators oversee different parts of China's complex financial sector, and no singular regulator has a complete picture of capital movements in the system.

+That complicates the job of authorities to catch market manipulators who secretly divert funds to risky financial products as they chase higher returns.

-Fragmented oversight of China's financial sector has led authorities to worry about "giant crocodiles", a term that regulators have started using to describe law-breaking tycoons who circumvent regulations to grab control of other companies.
+Authorities also worry about "giant crocodiles", a term regulators have started using to describe law-breaking tycoons who circumvent regulations to grab control of other companies.

-As a result, funds are illegally spent on buyouts and acquisitions and are not being used by companies to spur growth in the real economy.

 Earlier this year, the China Insurance Regulatory Commission (CIRC) banned the chairman of Foresea Life from the insurance business for 10 years, citing violations of rules in the firm's use of insurance funds.